skip to content

 There may be specific causes for your procrastination in one aspect of your life, such as a job for some reasons.
 But, if your procrastination is affecting multiple aspects of your life, then it can be something related to your mental health.
 And you should seek help to manage your procrastination.

 Procrastination does not always imply that you have a mental health problem.
 However, it can be linked to several disorders.
-Mental health can be associated with why do we procrastinate
+Mental health can be associated with why do we procrastinate.

 Here’s how some mental health issues are connected to procrastination-